vegancat/next-pwa/examples/lifecycle/README.md

 [TOC]

-This example demonstrates how to use the `next-pwa` plugin to turn a `Next.js` based web application into a progressive web application (PWA) painlessly.
+This example demonstrates how to use `next-pwa` to turn a `Next.js`-based web app into a PWA easily.

-This example demonstrates how to control the Service Worker registration workflow (instead of automatically registering the Service Worker) and add an event listener to handle the lifecycle events.
-It gives you more control through the PWA lifecycle.
-The key here is to set the `register` option in `next.config.js` to `false` then call `window.workbox.register()` to register the Service Worker on your own.
+It shows how to control the Service Worker registration workflow (instead of automatically registering the Service Worker) and add an event listener to handle the lifecycle events.
+It gives you more control over the PWA lifecycle.
+The key here is to set `register` in your `withPWAInit` config in `next.config.js` to `false` then call `window.workbox.register()` manually to register the generated Service Worker.

 **UPDATE**